Ledger Nano X: A Bluetooth-enabled and that can be accessed anywhere with the Ledger Live Mobile app.

 The much awaited Nano X is basically an upgraded version of the Nano S. Users will be thrilled with the larger screen, mobile application, enhanced protection, Bluetooth, and of course it’s most notable feature of supporting roughly a hundred cryptocurrency assets all at once.

-You can preorder the Ledger Nano X here that cost US$120.00 and it will be shipped on March.
+You can preorder the Ledger Nano X here that cost US $120.00 and it will be shipped this March.

 Images via Ledger